-The laws of Australian States permit limited liability partnerships, which limit the liability of some partners who do not manage the partnership business.
-They are generally used for specialist investment activities and are not commonly used.
+The laws of Australian states and some territories permit limited liability partnerships, which limit the liability of some partners who do not manage the partnership business.
+A partnership of this type must have at least one partner whose liability is limited and one general partner (whose liability is unlimited).
+These types of partnerships are generally used for specialist investment activities.
+A limited liability partnership is taxed as a company.